vongomben/fluid-networks/README.md

 We also defined some special Learning Units which are called **Projects**.
 The Student will see how a little project is done, and will be asked to customize or reproduce a similar behaviour - editing and customizing codes Uis to fulfill her/his personal accomplishment.

-The Fluid Networks Workshop has been developed and tested during the first Pandemic in 2020, and addressed to several [Istituto Marangoni](https://www.istitutomarangoni.com/en) students, while is being reshaped for Mozilla / Northumrbia University Open Hardware Workshop for the [OpenDoTT PhD Programme](https://opendott.org/).
+The Fluid Networks Workshop has been developed and tested during the first Pandemic in 2020, and addressed to several [Istituto Marangoni](https://www.istitutomarangoni.com/en) students, while is being reshaped for Mozilla / Northumrbia University Open Hardware Workshop for the [OpenDoTT PhD Programme](https://opendott.org/) ad well as being used for the first and second year of [Cloud Computing as Internet of Things Development Kit at the ITS ICT of Turin](https://www.its-ictpiemonte.it/corsi/cloud-specialist/)

 # Kit (with wiki links)

 We’ve scouted all the best tools around, with several goals in mind: good yet inexpensive materials, easily reusable nodes.
 We’ve also chosen to exclude the breadboard - the most important design tool in Physical Computing and Electronics - from this proposal.
 Very difficult to debug a short circuit from the Internet.

-We’ve selected what we think is the most easy to use platform nowadays, [Arduino MKR 1010](https://store.arduino.cc/arduino-mkr-wifi-1010) (which is part of the broader [MKR family])(https://www.arduino.cc/pro/hardware/product-family/mkr-family?id=1996559), allowing brave students to shift connectivity and uses for their final project) with the widest index of electronics nodes produced by well known Shenzhen based company, **Seeedstudio**: the [Grove Prototyping System](http://wiki.seeedstudio.com/Grove_System/)
+We’ve selected what we think is the most easy to use platform nowadays, [Arduino MKR 1010](https://store.arduino.cc/arduino-mkr-wifi-1010) (which is part of the broader [MKR family](https://www.arduino.cc/pro/hardware/product-family/mkr-family?id=1996559)), allowing brave students to shift connectivity and uses for their final project) with the widest index of electronics nodes produced by well known Shenzhen based company, **Seeedstudio**: the [Grove Prototyping System](http://wiki.seeedstudio.com/Grove_System/)

 Note: some parts of the kit were dismissed, as labelled and versioned